oxerz8/Slaap-it-/README.md

 # Slaap it!
-The classic retro Pong game recreated using Python
+The classic Pong game recreated using Python

 ## Index